josbeir/cakephp-docs-md/docs/3/en/plugins.md

 });
 ```

-The above would result in URLs like [Backend / contact manager / contacts](backend/contact-manager/contacts.md).
+The above would result in URLs like `/backend/contact-manager/contacts`.

 <div class="versionadded">